 As youngsters are born, wandering adults will spend more time away from the coterie, helping to ease the overcrowding.
 As they spend more time in their new homes, they will only return to their old coteries for brief visits.

 A prairie dog’s favorite food is the flowers and seeds of plants, although they also eat grasses.
-Prairie dogs will cut down plants to wither in the sun, giving them plenty of food that they enjoy.
+Prairie dogs will cut down plants to wither in the sun, giving them plenty of food.

 Ventilation In Burrows